hacaravan/floor-tiling/README.md

 ## Intro

 A tool to calculate how many tiles are needed to cover a given floor area, and what proportion of the tiles are wasted.
-This is part of a tech test i am doing for an interview.
+This is part of a tech test I am doing for an interview.

-### Running the Tool
-:construction:

 ## Brief